FarisBegovic/cypress-qa-demo/README.md

 Cypress tests are located in e2e/pageShop folder.
 Tests are:
  - `logIn.cy.js` - testing the login flow
  - `order.cy.js` - testing the product ordering flow
- - `userRegistration.cy.` - testing the new user registration flow
+ - `userRegistration.cy` - testing the new user registration flow

 Manual test cases are written in the following document:
 `Atlantbh - test cases.pdf`